 In recent years I have regularly presented papers in conferences, workshops and departments in Europe and the U.S. Between February 2012 and May 2014 I was a Visiting Research Scholar in the department of anthropology of the University of California, Berkeley under the advice of the chair of the department, Professor Terrence W. Deacon.
 The subject of my research was in the philosophy of organism, information, and complexity.
 In the fall 2012 I was Visiting Associate Professor in the same department where I co-taught a course with Professor Deacon, on the concepts of information and semiosis in biology and anthropology.
 In the spring quarter 2013 I was employed as visiting lecturer at the California State University East Bay for teaching in the department of philosophy.

-The results of my continuing collaboration with European and US scholars have been made public in articles published in peer-reviewed journals and in book chapters as well as in the edited volumes Life and Process.
-Towards a New Biophilosophy (2014) and Prozesse des Lebendigen (Processes of Aliveness) (2007)
+The results of my continuing collaboration with European and US scholars have been made public in the books Organismus als Prozess.
+Begründung einer neuen Biophilosophie [Organism as Process.
+Foundations for a New Biophilosophy] (2019) and Selbstorganisation ohne Selbst [Self-Organization without a Self] (1996), articles published in peer-reviewed journals and in book chapters, as well as in the edited volumes Unprecedented Evolution.
+Continuities and Discontinuities Between Human and Animal Life and the Future of Humanity (2020), Life and Process.
+Towards a New Biophilosophy (2014), and Prozesse des Lebendigen [Processes of Aliveness] (2007).